RakibulHasanRatul/asgi2wsgi/README.md

 `asgi2wsgi` provides a robust and efficient solution for integrating ASGI applications into WSGI servers:

-- **Broad ASGI Framework Compatibility**: Designed to work seamlessly with any ASGI 3.0 compliant application, including popular frameworks like FastAPI and Starlette. ✨
+- **Broad ASGI Framework Compatibility**: Designed to work seamlessly with any ASGI 3.0 compliant application, including popular frameworks like FastAPI and Starlette. ✓
-- **Performance Optimized**: Engineered for minimal overhead, translating between protocols efficiently to maintain application performance. 🚀
+- **Performance Optimized**: Engineered for minimal overhead, translating between protocols efficiently to maintain application performance. ⚡
-- **Robust Type Safety**: Implemented with strict type annotations, leveraging Python 3.12+ syntax for clarity and maintainability. 🛡️
+- **Robust Type Safety**: Implemented with strict type annotations, leveraging Python 3.12+ syntax for clarity and maintainability. ✅
-- **Memory Safety**: Includes a built-in cap on the maximum request body size (currently 10 MB) to prevent excessive memory consumption and enhance stability, protecting your server from large malicious inputs. 🧠
+- **Memory Safety**: Includes a built-in cap on the maximum request body size (currently 10 MB) to prevent excessive memory consumption and enhance stability, protecting your server from large malicious inputs. ⚠️
+- **Configurable Logging**: Integrates standard Python logging, allowing you to easily configure log levels and handlers for debugging and monitoring. ⚙️
-- **Easy Integration**: Provides a straightforward way to deploy ASGI applications in existing WSGI server setups with minimal configuration. 🔌
+- **Easy Integration**: Provides a straightforward way to deploy ASGI applications in existing WSGI server setups with minimal configuration. 🔗

 ## Usage